gec/reef/http-bridge/jQuery/service-client/README.markdown

 - src/main/web/reef.client.js : Core client functionality.
 Includes 'login' and the base function used by api services to make requests to the server.
 - src/main/web/reef.client.core-services.js : Auto-generated functions for all of the compatible functions in ReefServices.
-This code should never be altered by hand, instead the changes should be made to HttpServiceCallBindings.scala.
+This code should never be altered by hand, instead the changes should be made to HttpServiceCallBindings.scala within the reef project.

 Both of these files are necessary to import and should be includes in your application or served by your server for inclusion into your web page.
 (Do not hotlink against the github resource.)